bkuri/hawkeye/README.md

     $ hawkeye -C watch.json

-A file with contents similar to this one is created:
+A file with contents similar to the one below is created.
+Mind the indentations as they are important (these are actually JSON files, so choose a number of spaces and stick to them throughout your file).

-    {
-      "/your/path" : {
+    "/your/path":
-        "*" : "echo the file %% was just modified!"
+        "*": "echo the file %% was just modified!"
-      }
-    }

 Specify the path that you want to track by changing */your/path* with... well, your path.
 Then simply provide a pattern to track file(s) and the command to execute once a modification is detected.
 The two percentage signs get replaced with the absolute path of the file being tracked at runtime.
 For example, if you create a file called /your/path/example.txt, you will get the following command: